What is Marketing? And what it means to hire a Digital Marketing consultant.

 How do you hire a freelance digital marketing consultant?
 It’s a question that many small business owners ask and the first place they go to is to Google and search for Singapore freelance digital marketing consultants.
 Have you ever wondered what those consultants offer or how you can find one for your business?
 It’s easy to get overwhelmed by the number of options available when searching for digital marketing consultants.
 With all of the marketing agencies, freelancers, and consultants out there, it’s difficult to know who to trust.

-Before starting work, we will begin by assessing the health of the client’s digital assets, among others.
+Before starting work, as your digital marketing consultant(s), we will begin by assessing the health of your business’s digital assets, among others.
 This allows us to establish a solid starting point, and determine the appropriate actions to be carried out, determine the right digital marketing strategy, and make a budget as close to reality as possible.
 To carry out the initial audit accurately, we will tribute the process to two large factors:

 We will start by looking back on past digital marketing campaigns that the client has already carried out.
 This allows us to determine which ones have been successful and which ones have not.
 The types of campaigns carried out will be studied, including the position chosen to display the ads, the market segmentation that has been done, bounce rate, conversion rate, among others.

 We determine and review what the competition is doing with their digital marketing spend.
 The will include analyzing all the types of ads and campaigns used according to the sector, sales funnels used, segmentation, keywords, etc – taking into account all their sources of traffic that drive traffic to their digital sales funnel.
 At this point, we will need to analyze if our competitors receive:

 With the data points established, we will have what we need to start shaping the right strategy.
 The idea is to achieve the objectives that the client is looking for